 The documents outline some of the terms Smith has reportedly agreed to.
 See the plea agreement and a separate document specifying his commitment to it below.William Smith plea agreement (PDF)

-William Smith plea agreement (Text)
+William Smith plea agreement (Text) William Smith acceptance of plea agreement (PDF)

 William Smith acceptance of plea agreement (Text)